News & Events

 Resident Casting Director

-The Shakespeare Theater Company
+The Shakespeare Theatre Company

 Watch the event recording below or click below to read the full story and learn more about our featured guest.